stampery/node-framed-msgpack-rpc/README.md

   DIR : 0x100          # which direction -- incoming or outgoing?
 ```

-Debugging hooks can choose to spam some or all of this information,
+Debugging hooks can choose to spam some or all of these fields,
 depending on how bad the bug is.
-For most purposes, see `debug.make_hook`
+For most purposes, the supplied
-for how to make a tunable debugging hook, that will only print the
+`debug.make_hook` makes a nice debug hook that you can easily tune to
-fields of your choosing.
+print only the fields of your choosing.

 See [debug.iced](https://github.com/maxtaco/node-framed-msgpack-rpc/blob/master/src/debug.iced) for more details.